HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 ### Configuration tasks changing Resource Environment Providers

-Configuration tasks like changing the context root, enabling features like social publishing from WCM or others can make changes to the resource environment providers.
-Some of the these configurations have been moved to the helm chart - changing the context root, admin password, performance tuning, WCM Artificial Intelligence, and remote search should be triggered from there.
-All other configurations are performed via the tasks.
+Configuration tasks such as changing the context root, enabling features like social publishing from WCM or others can make changes to the resource environment providers.
+Some of the these configurations have been moved to the Helm chart.
+If you are performing remote search, changing the context root or admin password, doing performance tuning, or enabling WCM Artificial Intelligence, you must trigger these configuration tasks from the Helm chart.
+All other configurations are performed using tasks.
 Also, a few features are enabled out-of-the-box on containers that are not enabled by default for non-containers (for example, DAM integration and WCM Multilingual).
 Additionally on containers we have disabled anonymous sign up via access control - it can be re-enabled via the config task or changing access control: [Registration/Edit My Profile and Login portlets](../../../deployment/manage/security/people/authorization/users_and_groups/sec_subman)
 If you are unsure what was performed on your non-container environment, check the `ConfigTrace.log` file.